kshitij-mittal/automatic-essay-grading-DL/README.md

 * ELLs belong to households and backgrounds where English is not the primary language.
 * Due to this, they need special or adjusted instruction to improve their language skills and academic performance.

+**Relevant Directories**
+* 01 - Data Preparation
+* 02 - Data Visualization
+* 04 - Deep Learning
+* (03 - Machine Learning was an experimentation phase for using Non-Neural Network models)

 -----
 <img width="997" alt="image" src="https://github.com/kshitij-mittal/automatic-essay-grading-DL/assets/72986557/f40fa365-7642-4ede-a964-817952d01d5f">